 Stacy Fahrenthold is a historian of the Middle East, with research specializations on modern Syria and Lebanon, migration, displacement, and the First World War in the Ottoman Empire.
 She is the author of Between the Ottomans and the Entente: the First World War in the Syrian and Lebanese Diaspora

 (Oxford University Press 2019), which was awarded the 2020 Evelyn Shakir Nonfiction Award

 by the Arab American National Museum, the 2019 Khayrallah Prize in Migration Studies

 , and 2019 Syrian Studies Association Book Award.
 She also publishes on transnational politics in the Middle East and its borderlands, and Arabic-speaking migrants in the Americas.

-Fahrenthold is Assistant Professor of migration history at the University of California, Davis, and is also co-editor of Mashriq & Mahjar: Journal of Middle East and North African Migration Studies
+Fahrenthold is Associate Professor of migration history at the University of California, Davis, and is also co-editor of Mashriq & Mahjar: Journal of Middle East and North African Migration Studies

 .
 She received her Ph.D. from Northeastern University in 2014.